Tumor-anchored deep feature random forests for out-of-distribution detection in lung cancer segmentation: Results

 \subsubsection{RF-Deep extracts features that are better separated than RF-Radiomics}

-Figure~\ref{fig:tsne_deepfeatures_vs_radiomics} visualizes the t-SNE embeddings (perplexity=30, 1,000 iterations) of deep features (panel a) and radiomics features (panel b) for the ID and OOD datasets collectively.
-RF-Deep features exhibit better cluster separation between the ID and OOD datasets, with minimal overlap between ID and anatomically distinct far-OOD datasets (KiTS, PancreasCT) and moderate overlap with near-OOD datasets (RSNA PE, MIDRC C19), consistent with their increased detection difficulty.
-Radiomics features produced poorly separated clusters for the various datasets particularly for the near-OOD datasets with respect to the ID cases, explaining the relatively lower accuracies (Table~\ref{tab:ood_smit}), and less compact OOD score distributions than RF-Deep between ID and OOD datasets as shown in Figure~\ref{fig:oodscores_panel}.
+Figure~\ref{fig:tsne_deepfeatures_vs_radiomics} visualizes the t-SNE embeddings (perplexity=30, 1,000 iterations; consistent across random seeds) of deep features (panel a) and radiomics features (panel b) for the ID and OOD datasets collectively.
+Deep features exhibit better cluster separation between the ID and OOD datasets, with minimal overlap between ID and anatomically distinct far-OOD datasets (KiTS, PancreasCT) and moderate overlap with near-OOD datasets, consistent with their increased detection difficulty.
+In contrast, radiomics features show poorly separated clusters with substantial overlap with ID scans, explaining their relatively lower accuracies (Table~\ref{tab:ood_smit}).

-We next evaluated whether deep features produced by other pretraining strategies achieved similar separability as the SMIT-pretrained model.
-As shown in Figure~\ref{fig:tsne_other_all}, all pretraining methods improved separability compared to handcrafted radiomics features.
-However, class separation was slightly better using SMIT-based RF-Deep compared to SMIT Lite-based RF-Deep.
-The differences in class separation were more pronounced between Swin UNETR and Swin UNETR$^{\dagger}$, than among SMIT, SimMIM, and iBOT, indicating the larger impact of pretraining data rather than the pretraining approach itself.